 To guide you, below, you'll find eight perfect outfit ideas for outdoor dining, whatever the weather, along with a tip to glean for each and what to buy to see you through until the weather actually gets warm again.
 Good luck out there.

 My friend (and former Who What Wear editor!)
 Aemilia is my outdoor-dining muse with this look.
 Note the hat and cosy socks.
 Chic, warm accessories are key here.
 You want to leave as little skin as possible exposed, but when it does get warmer, you've got the layers to peel off.

 What we're going for here is outerwear that you don't need to take off when you sit down to dine.
-An oversized blazer is perfect—just make sure that your sweater is warm and that your blazer is made of wool or leather.
+An oversized blazer is perfect—just make sure that your sweater is warm and high-neck and that your blazer is made of wool or leather.